denise-df/The-Librarian-from-Alexandria---804611/README.md

 ### 2.1 Design Choices and Key Ideas
 - **Data Quality First**
-  Our pipeline begins with a check for missing or unreadable images.
-We created a new `exist` column in the dataset to verify the presence of each file.
-This allowed us to safely drop corrupt samples, ensuring we trained only on valid data.
+  We started with a check for missing or unreadable images.
+A new `exist` column flagged whether each image file was present.
+Entries with missing images were dropped to avoid issues during training.

 - **Font Label Mapping**
   Since the dataset consists of font names (e.g., "cicero", "vesta") associated with each image, we mapped these strings to integer labels using a Python dictionary.
 We identified **11 unique fonts**, and assigned values from 0 to 10 for model compatibility, for example: